 Our essential business guide to bookkeeping features top tips on how you can manage your bookkeeping, from understanding the basics to how technology can streamline and simplify the whole process.

 If you don’t have time to read our tips in this article right now, you can download and keep our Bookkeeping Guide and come back to it in your own time.

 What is bookkeeping?

-In order for your business to be successful, you need to be balancing the books every single month, otherwise, you might struggle with paying for things like equipment, suppliers and even your taxes.
+In order for your business to be successful, you need to be balancing the books every single month, otherwise, you might struggle with paying for things like stock, suppliers and even your taxes.

-Why is it important?
+Why is bookkeeping important?

-You won’t be able to run your business for very long without sound knowledge of your business finances.
+You won’t be able to run your business for very long without sound knowledge of your finances.

-If you have an accountant, they’ll still need you to keep on top of your bookkeeping such as getting your invoices out and recording your expenses, as they simply can’t do their job without knowing your income and outgoings.
+Even if you have an accountant, they’ll still need you to keep on top of your bookkeeping such as getting your invoices out and recording your expenses, as they simply can’t do their job without knowing your income and outgoings.